 Again, we find a reduced matrix QP,red which provides a quadratic form for the reduced vectors in sub-space SP (corresponding to the target space of projection Pnp) :

-And, most importantly: The matrix QP,red is the Schur complement of the original matrix Q with respect to block Qzz (based on a block partitioning with respect to the complementary sub-spaces SP and (SP)⊥).
+The matrix QP,red actually is the so called Schur complement of the original matrix Q with respect to block Qzz (based on a block partitioning with respect to the complementary sub-spaces SP and (SP)⊥).
+Let us write our Schur complement of Q as “Q/Qzz“.
+Then QP,red defines a (p-1)-dimensional ellipsoid ESp and we can summarize

 Conclusion